jharwell/sierra/README.rst

-- Accelerating R&D cycles by allowing researchers/developers to focus on the “science” aspects: developing new things and designing experiments to test them.
+- Accelerating R&D cycles by allowing researchers/developers to focus on the “science” aspects: developing new things and designing experiments to test them, rather than the engineering aspects (writing scripts, configuring environments, etc.).

 - Improving the reproducibility of scientific research, particularly in AI.

 Why SIERRA?
 ===========

-- SIERRA changes the paradigm of the engineering tasks researchers must perform from manual and procedural to declarative and automated.
+- It changes the paradigm of the engineering tasks researchers must perform from manual and procedural to declarative and automated.
 That is, from::

     "I need to perform these steps to run the experiment, process the data and